ryanstraits/ryanstraits.github.io/_posts/2018-04-08-intro-the-middle-chapters.md

 ---

-<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">The best part of middle age is finding the perfect balance between anxiety about the future and regret about the past.</p>— Chris Jones (@MySecondEmpire) <a href="https://twitter.com/MySecondEmpire/status/563048116417728513">February 4, 2015</a></blockquote>

-<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-Next, we'll look at what growing up into a midlife body looks like.
-I promise, it's not all bad.
+Next up, we'll look at what growing up into a midlife body looks like.
+I promise, it's not all bad!